-- A. Evidence of teacher and parental support for conversion, if applicable. - B. Sample daily school schedule and annual school calendar - C. Sample curriculum scope and sequence - D. Reading curriculum - E. Pupil Progression plan, if applicable - F. Assessment Schedule - G. Proposed discipline policy or student code of conduct, if applicable - H. Articles of incorporation - I. 501(c)(3) tax-exempt status determination letter (or copy of the filing form) - J. Governing board by-laws - K. Governing board code of ethics and conflict of interest policy - L. For each board member, a Board Member Information Sheet, resume, and Statement of Assurances (templates provided) - M. Organization charts that show the school governance, management, and staffing structure in 1) the pre-operational year; 2) the first year of operation; 3) at the end of the charter term; and 4) when the school reaches full capacity, if in a year beyond the first charter term - N. Job description for the school leader and, if this person is already identified, his or her resume - O. If the school leader is not yet identified, the qualifications the school will look for in a school leader - P. Job description(s) and qualification requirements for each administrative or leadership position other than the school leader - Q. Job description(s) and qualification requirements for the school's teachers - R. Personnel policies, if developed - S. Student enrollment application - T. Evidence of demand for the school (e.g. petitions or intent to apply forms) or support from intended community partners (e.g. letters of intent/commitment, memoranda of understanding, or contracts), if applicable - U. Evidence of facility funding sources, if applicable - V. Draft rental agreement or lease for facility, if applicable - W. Florida Charter School Revenue Estimating Worksheet - X. Proposed Operating Budget - Y. Proposed Startup Budget - Z. Evidence of external funding (e.g. foundations, donors, grants), if applicable.
+- A. Contract with approved Virtual Provider - B. Pupil Progression plan, if applicable - C. Assessment Schedule - D. Proposed discipline policy or student code of conduct, if applicable - E. Articles of incorporation - F. 501(c)(3) tax-exempt status determination letter (or copy of the filing form) - G. Governing board by-laws - H. Governing board code of ethics and conflict of interest policy - I. For each board member, a Board Member Information Sheet, resume, and Statement of Assurances (templates provided) - J. Organization charts that show the school governance, management, and staffing structure in1) the pre-operational year; 2) the first year of operation; 3) at the end of the charter term; and4) when the school reaches full capacity, if in a year beyond the first charter term - K. Job description for the school leader and, if this person is already identified, his or her resume - L. If the school leader is not yet identified, the qualifications the school will look for in a school leader - M. Job description(s) and qualification requirements for each administrative or leadership position other than the school leader - N. Job description(s) and qualification requirements for the school's teachers - O. Personnel policies, if developed - P. Student enrollment application - Q. Evidence of demand for the school (e.g. petitions or intent to apply forms) or support from intended community partners (e.g. letters of intent/commitment, memoranda of understanding, or contracts), if applicable - R. Proposed Operating Budget - S. Proposed Startup Budget - T. Evidence of external funding (e.g. foundations, donors, grants), if applicable.